Dr Lewis Mattin

 About me

-In addition to these core interests, I am actively engaged in research aiming to recognise how the human microbiome triggers the gut-brain axis, leading to changes in appetite and gut permeability; the relationship between diet and exercise within ethnic minorities (DoS: Manpreet Mujral).
+In addition to these core interests, I am actively engaged in research to recognise how the human microbiome triggers the gut-brain axis, leading to changes in appetite and gut permeability, and the relationship between diet and exercise within ethnic minorities (DoS: Manpreet Mujral).
 Furthermore, research which identifies the mechanisms of ageing and novel active components of macro and micro-nutrients using a range of populations: healthy, overweight, athletic, sport, and exercise nutrition settings predominantly using Human Volunteers

 Enquirers from students looking for self-funded PhD studies or summer research assistants are welcome ([email protected])